dh-giang-vu/cloud-file-storage-system/guide.md

 # Installation Guide

 This guide shows you how to set up this project locally on your own PC for future development.
-Not that this is not a Firebase guide.
+Note that this is not a Firebase guide.

 ## Prerequisites